BreadOfish/Breadofishs-rocksolid/README.txt

-Note: Most of this mod's contents are on the experimental branch, update 1.0 will bring the expiremental branch to the stable branch.
+Note: Currently, the 1.0 source code is in the master branch, will fix soon

 how to open, edit, and play:
 =============================